Biology TA Training Program (BioTAP)

 What is BioTAP?

-BioTAP is a professional development program for graduate students teaching or planning to teach in the Biology program at UBC.
+BioTAP is a TA training program for graduate students teaching or planning to teach in the Biology program at UBC.
 BioTAP consists of seven workshops, held throughout the year (see details below), that will introduce practical teaching skills and strategies on how to be an effective teaching assistant.
-A BioTAP Recognition of Participation is awarded to graduate students that have participated in five of the seven sessions.

 Benefits of BioTAP

-Many graduate students considering teaching as part of a post-graduation career path will require practical experience and evidence of professional development that can be included in their CVs.
+Many graduate students considering teaching as part of a post-graduation career path will require practical experience and evidence of teacher training that can be included in their CVs.
 Through the BioTAP program you will develop a community of graduate students who are thoughtful, supportive and have a commitment to teaching.

 Below are the seven professional development sessions held throughout the year.
-Click the title of each session for more information and to register for the 2019 sessions.
-Check back in December to register for the 2020 sessions!
+Click the title of each session for more information.

 This session will explore the various ways in which undergraduate students are typically evaluated: written assignments, reports, exams, as well as oral reports and posters.
 TAs will have the opportunity to practice the use of marking keys and rubrics.
 In discussion with senior TAs and instructors the TAs will identify strategies for effective grading and means of providing undergraduate students with constructive feedback.